tekuonline/homebridge-assurelink2/README.md

 ```

 ### Advanced Configuration (Optional)
 This step is not required.
-HomeBridge with API 2.0 can handle configurations in the HomeKit app.
+Homebridge with API 2.0 can handle configurations in the HomeKit app.
 ```
 "platforms": [{
     "platform": "AssureLink2",